News_

 Learn from experts at Australia’s leading medical schools

 The Internal Medicine program is taught by content experts.
-The collaboration between the University of Sydney and the University of Melbourne provides a unique breadth of teaching and clinical expertise.
+Across the University of Sydney’s clinical schools, there is a unique breadth of teaching and clinical expertise.

-• Associate Professor Leo Davies, a neurologist with clinical and research interests in clinical neurophysiology, stroke and movement disorders.
-He has an extensive background in medical education and assessment.
-He is the past Chairman of the RACP Examinations and Clinical Examinations Committees and a past member of the RACP Written Examination Committee.
+• Associate Professor Christian Girgis, an endocrinologist with clinical and research interests in vitamin D, metabolic bone disorders and osteoporosis.
+He has an extensive background in medical education and is currently the Specialty Head of Internal Medicine at the University of Sydney.

 Flexible postgraduate study modes